FTLam11/fronk-tolks/README.md

 and how to go about testing.
 You might be surprised how sensitive and passionate people can get when discussing testing.
 Much drama and many pissing contests have occurred in the past and will continue to happen.
-Regardless of how testing is performed, from a practical standpoint testing addresses **two very important questions for developing systems**.
+Regardless of how testing is executed, from a practical standpoint testing addresses **two very important questions for developing systems**.

 > Are we building the *right* system?
 (Performance)